Zachary Claman DeMelo: Indy Lights

 Unable to secure a full-time ride in the NTT IndyCar Series, Claman DeMelo chose to return to Indy Lights for the 2019 season, this time with Belardi Auto Racing.
 After winning the season-opening round at St. Petersburg, the season went south for the team, and budget issues ended Claman DeMelo's season before the Freedom 100.

 IndyCar Series

 In July 2016, Claman DeMelo participated in an IndyCar Series test with Schmidt Peterson Motorsports.
 He made his IndyCar debut in the 2017 season finale at Sonoma Raceway with Rahal Letterman Lanigan Racing.

 In February 2018, Claman DeMelo was named a part-time driver of the No. 19 Paysafe Honda for Dale Coyne Racing in the 2018 IndyCar Series.

 Personal life

 One of Claman DeMelo's grandmothers spent time in a Nazi concentration camp.
 She was freed on a Friday the 13th, and the tattoo numbers added up to 13.
 He has used number 13 on his racecars during most of his career.

 In 2016, Claman DeMelo and his sister launched a shoe brand called ZCD Montreal.

-Currently focused on its women's division, ZCD Montreal shoes have been featured in People magazine, Vogue and The Wall Street Journal.
-Celebrities such as Victoria's Secret model Devon Windsor and actresses Margot Robbie and Elisha Cuthbert have also been seen wearing ZCD shoes.
+In 2023, Claman DeMelo was assaulted by ice hockey player Daniel Sprong at a nightclub during the Detroit Grand Prix weekend.